 Steroids are potent analgesics and antiinflammatory agents.
 In musculoskeletal problems, intralesional streoids are often used to provide pain relief.

-Used most notably for headache and backache, by using a special electronic machine, the patient is trained to become aware of, to follow, and to gain control over certain bodily functions, including muscle tension, heart rate, and skin temperature.
-The individual can then learn to effect a change in his or her responses to pain, for example, by using relaxation techniques.
+The patient uses an electronic machine to become aware of, to follow, and to gain control over certain bodily functions, including muscle tension, heart rate, and skin temperature.
+The individual can then learn to effect a change in his or her responses to pain by using relaxation and other techniques.

 Cognitive Behavioral Therapy

-Electrical stimulation can be given by various methods and each require specialized equipment and trained personnel.
+Electrical stimulation can be given by various methods and each requires specialized equipment and trained personnel.

-It uses tiny electrical pulses, delivered through the skin to nerve fibers, tonumbness or contractions in the muscles and in turn produces temporary pain relief.
+It uses tiny electrical pulses, delivered through the skin to nerve fibers, numbness or contractions in the muscles and in turn, produces temporary pain relief.

 Peripheral Nerve Stimulation